Nufeen/react-shadow-dom-example/readme.md

 # React in shadow DOM example

-When dealing with react apps inside shadow DOM I encountered some unevident issues, so I decided to share this synthetic example.
+Dealing with react apps inside shadow DOM I have encountered some unevident issues, so I decided to share this synthetic example.
 It mostly implements ideas from this article (I highly recommend to read): https://medium.com/rate-engineering/winning-the-war-of-css-conflicts-through-the-shadow-dom-de6c797b5cba

 ## What is happenning here: